 Kranking has an associate degree in Graphic Design from Howard Community College and a bachelor’s degree in Media and Communications Studies from University of Maryland, Baltimore County (UMBC).
 During her time at UMBC, she received an A on her capstone project about “Disability and the Media.”
 She also was honored in UMBC’s Delta Alphi Phi chapter.
 Her leadership positions included the leading web developer in the Student Government Association, a copy editor for the literary magazine Bartleby and a photographer for The Retriever Weekly.
 She was also an active member of UMBC’s New Media Studios and the Musical Theater Club.
 She is currently an editor for Our Parish Times and a freelance writer for clients, including the interactive story app Episode.

 As an actress, Kranking’s first feature film, The Homecoming, is scheduled to be released this fall.
 Zeno Mountain Farm’s The Homecoming is the first movie musical that mainly stars actors and dancers with disabilities.
 Emily will star as Nancy, the bubbly best friend of the main character Sage.
 Locally, she is active in the inclusive theater company Open Circle Theater in Silver Spring, Maryland as the Director’s Assistant and Projection Operator.
 She plans on getting a master’s degree in screenwriting, theater, communications, disability studies or children’s media.

-Kranking wrote several pieces during the Fall 2018 and Spring 2019 Fellowships.
+Kranking wrote several pieces during the Fall 2018 and Spring 2019 Apprenticeships.
 Check them out on our website: